AICoE/elyra-aidevsecops-tutorial/docs/source/mnist-classification-application-pytorch-neuralmagic.md

 In particular, the notebooks that will be used are:

-1. [download_dataset.ipynb](../../notebooks/download_dataset.ipynb) for downloading the MNIST dataset from Tensorflow. _NOTE: in [Elyra][2] this step can also be performed with the provided [Python script](../../data/download_dataset_from_tf.py)_.
+1. [download_dataset.ipynb](../../notebooks/neural-magic-torch-mnist/download_dataset.ipynb) for downloading the MNIST dataset from Pytorch.

-2. [training.ipynb](../../notebooks/training.ipynb) for training the model for MNIST Classification and storing it locally or in cloud object storage.
+2. [training.ipynb](../../notebooks/neural-magic-torch-mnist/training.ipynb) for training the model for MNIST Classification and storing it locally or in cloud object storage.

+3. [convert_model_to_onnx.ipynb](../../notebooks/neural-magic-torch-mnist/training.ipynb) for converting the trained Pytorch model to [ONNX][6] model.

+4. [sparsify.ipynb](../../notebooks/neural-magic-torch-mnist/training.ipynb) for sparsifying the model using [Neural Magic][1] Optimizer and recipe.

 ## Manage dependencies